Sikh Priest Mexico FAQ’s

 Their Indian wedding in Cancun ceremony is designed specifically to keep the couple, peers, elders and youngsters fully engaged for the entire time.
 Your priest excels in both English, Punjabi, Gurmukhi, Hindi, and Spanish.
 He reads the group and conducts the ceremony accordingly and appropriately to create a special moment.

-If I have any questions prior to booking who do I contact to get information?
+If I have any questions prior to booking who do I contact for information?

 Mandeep corresponds via email only regarding your Sikh Wedding in Cancun.
 This allows her to keep a record of all correspondence, so nothing is misunderstood or lost in the communication.
-If you have more questions please write them up and forward them to her via email and she will promptly respond.
+If you have more questions, please write to her via email and she will promptly respond.

 Do you provide a written quote for your services?